Uncharted-Limbo-Collective/Uncharted-Limbo-Collective.github.io/README.md

 * If you don't have images or text to add, set `"text":[]` and/or `"images":[]`, or omit them entirely.
 * If you don't have video, please consider making one :)
 * Thumbnails should be ideally 768 x 768 square images.
+* Please put thumbnails for experiments in the `assets/img/experiments/thumbnails/` folder, just to keep thigs clean.